jcamilovelandiab/labHerokuAREM/README.md

 ## Heroku

 The web application is deployed in heroku.
 To visit the website go to the following link.
-[Calculator (https://sparklab2.herokuapp.com/inputdata "Heroku Page")
+[SparkWeb Calculator](https://sparklab2.herokuapp.com/inputdata "Heroku Page")

 ## Prerrequisites